alex/what-happens-when/README.rst

      to indicate it is acknowledging receipt of the first packet
 * Client acknowledges the connection by sending a packet:
    * Increases its own sequence number
-   * Increases the receiver acknowledgement number
+   * Increases the receiver acknowledgment number
    * Sets ACK field
 * Data is transferred as follows:
    * As one side sends N data bytes, it increases its SEQ by that number